vivekanand1101/pagure-importer/README.md

 ---
 0. Clone the issue tracker for issues from pagure.
 Use: ```pgimport clone  ssh://git@pagure.io/tickets/foobar.git```
 1. Activate the pagure tickets hook from project settings.
 This is necessary step to also get pagure database updated for tickets repository changes.
+2. Deactivate the pagure Fedmsg hook from project settings.
+This will avoid the issues import to spam the fedmsg bus.
+The Hook can be reactivated  once the import has completed.
-2. Execute ```pgimport```.
+3. Execute ```pgimport```.
 See Usage section
-3. Just answer what is asked.
+4. Just answer what is asked.
 Check below instructions for particular source
-4. The script will make commits in your cloned repo: push the changes back to pagure.
+5. The script will make commits in your cloned repo: push the changes back to pagure.
 Use : ```pgimport push foobar.git```

 ## Usage